-The beholder explores a broad spectrum of artistic mediums, such as dance, decorative arts, film, painting, performance, photography and textile.
-Besides, following a global approach, the viewer encounters contributions of female abstractionists from South America, the Middle East, and Asia.
+The beholder explores a broad spectrum of artistic mediums, such as dance, decorative arts, film, painting, performance, photography, and textile.
+Besides, following a global approach, the viewer encounters the contributions of female abstractionists from South America, the Middle East, and Asia.
 In other words, Women in Abstraction decenters pioneering practices and tells a multi-voiced narrative of abstraction.
 This way, the viewer discovers surprising plastic searches.

 Dance and Abstraction